India-Sweden Relations

 A popular annual open-air day-long cultural event ‘Namaste Stockholm’ is supported by the Embassy of India.
 It is estimated that the event attracts around 15-20,000 visitors.
 The 2023 edition was inaugurated by Hon.
 Governor of Stockholm Ms. Anna Kinberg Batra.
 It featured nearly 40 performances by Indian and Swedish artistes.

 Indian Women Football team visited Sweden in Oct 2021 to play friendly matches with Swedish teams.
 Indian team has a Swedish coach.
+The Indian Davis Cup team visited Sweden in September 2024 for their World Group I tie.

 INDIAN DIASPORA

 The Indian Diaspora in Sweden is estimated to be over 60,000 that includes around 42,000 Indian nationals.
 Most of them are professionals, predominantly in IT sector.
 There is a large number of Indian researchers and students in Sweden.
 There are an estimated 1,500 Indian students in Sweden.
-So far, around 18,000 Swedish nationals have been issued OCI cards
+So far, around 18,000 Swedish nationals have been issued OCI cards.

 There are a number of Indian Cultural Associations in Sweden based in Stockholm, Gothenberg, Uppsala, Lund, Malmö, Umeå, Kiruna, Helsingborg, Västerås among others.
 A wide range of Indian festivals are celebrated across Sweden.